grafana/loki/docs/sources/storage/_index.md

 BoltDB is an embedded database on disk.
 It is not replicated and thus cannot be used for high availability or clustered Loki deployments, but is commonly paired with a `filesystem` chunk store for proof of concept deployments, trying out Loki, and development.
 The [boltdb-shipper]({{< relref "../operations/storage/boltdb-shipper" >}}) aims to support clustered deployments using `boltdb` as an index.

 > **Note:** This storage type for indexes is deprecated and may be removed in future major versions of Loki.

-## Loki Single Store

-Single Store refers to using object storage as the storage medium for both Loki's index as well as its data ("chunks").
-There are two supported modes:

-### TSDB (recommended)

-Starting in Loki v2.8, the [TSDB index store]({{< relref "../operations/storage/tsdb" >}}) improves query performance, reduces TCO and has the same feature parity as "boltdb-shipper".

-### BoltDB (deprecated)

-Also known as "boltdb-shipper" during development (and is still the schema `store` name).
-The single store configurations for Loki utilize the chunk store for both chunks and the index, requiring just one store to run Loki.

-Performance is comparable to a dedicated index type while providing a much less expensive and less complicated deployment.

-### Supported storage backends

-See [Object Storage](#object-storage) for supported backends.

 ## Schema Config